 6. Gold’s leading indicator #2: Bond yields

 Bond yields are inversely correlated to gold.
 They are not as strong a leading indicator as the Euro.
 Gold can rise when bond yields are flat or range bound.

 Treasuries are negatively correlated to bond yields.
 Treasuries are positively correlated to the price of gold and it should be combined with the Euro trend to get the full picture.
 The long term 20 yr Treasuries chart (TLT) helps us understand how future trends might impact gold.

 The long term TLT chart went from 180 points to 100 points in 24 months.
 This is historic, never happened before.
 We don’t expect Treasuries to continue their decline, we expect them to stabilize around current levels.
 Stated differently, there is more upside potential than downside potential in Treasuries.

 So, in terms of impact of currencies on gold, we believe there is more upside potential than downside potential in the Euro (positively correlated to gold), although over the long term which means at least 12 months out.

 Also, in terms of impact of Treasuries on gold, we believe there is more upside potential than downside potential in TLT.

 Both should prevent gold from falling in a long bear market and should support our thesis of gold being range bound in 2023 before continuing its uptrend.

-Comment added on May 29th, 2023: Treasuries might start rising which is good news for gold because of the positive correlation between both assets.
+Comment added on Augsust 4th, 2023: Treasuries might start rising which is good news for gold because of the positive correlation between both assets.
 We believe the daily chart, below is suggesting some sort of bottoming formation.